The best bulking books, courses, and programs for skinny guys trying to build muscle.

 • The program includes a recipe book!
 Eating is a big part of bulking, so it’s wise to include a recipe book.
 This one features healthy recipes like high-protein salads, smoothie bowls, and omelettes.
 All of the recipes are good for building muscle.
 They look tasty, too.
 However, few of them are particularly easy on the appetite, and there isn’t much advice about how to eat more calories.

-Overall, I recommend this program if you want a simple (but comprehensive!) program that will ease you into building muscle at a slower pace.
+Overall, I recommend this program if you want a simple program that eases you into building muscle at a slower pace.
 The beginner bulking program is good for developing general strength and competency on the big compound lifts.
 The diet and lifestyle recommendations are healthy, sensible, and good for building muscle.
-If you’re patient, this program will deliver.

 Bigger, Leaner, Stronger by Mike Matthews